 This article is part of an IT Career News series called “Your Next Move.”
 These articles take an inside look at the roles related to CompTIA certifications.
 Each article includes the responsibilities, qualifications, related job titles and salary range for the role.
 As you consider the next move in your IT career, check back with CompTIA to learn more about your job prospects and how to get there.

-What Is a System Engineer?
+What Is a Systems Engineer?

-A system engineer is a multifaceted role that encompasses all parts of the business model.
+A systems engineer is a multifaceted role that encompasses all parts of the business model.
 This person works with computer science, engineering, mathematics and analytics to build a system to suit the needs of a business.
 They monitor and manage hardware as well as software and provide guidance when needed to their team to keep everything running smoothly.

-Some responsibilities of a system engineer include:
+Some responsibilities of a systems engineer include: